configcat/elixir-sdk/CONTRIBUTING.md

-# Contributing to the ConfigCat SDK for Go
+# Contributing to the ConfigCat SDK for Elixir

 ConfigCat SDK is an open source project.
 Feedback and contribution are welcome.
 Contributions are made to this repo via Issues and Pull Requests.